 California and Montana have the lowest payday loans set at $300.

 Maine, Utah, Wisconsin, and Wyoming have no maximums on their payday loans.
 Other states, including New Mexico and Nevada, will limit payday loans to 25 percent of your monthly income.

-These loans must be paid back in a single payment due on the payday borrower’s next payday.
+These loans must be repaid in a single, lump-sum payment due on the borrower’s next payday.
 A borrower can also pay back the loan once they have received income from a pension, Social Security, or another source.
 Specific due dates are set in original loan agreements, but they are typically set two to four weeks from the initial loan date.

-The repayment itself can come in various forms.
-Payback usually comes in the form of a post-dated check for the full loan amount, including all fees.
+The repayment itself can usually be made in several ways.
+Most common is a post-dated check the borrower writes for the full loan amount, including all fees.
 You can also pay off the loan with:

 Generally, payday loans do not have any initial effect on your credit score.
-Payday loans are not reported to the three major credit reporting agencies in the country, so they will not show up on credit reports.
+Traditional payday loans are not reported to the three major credit reporting agencies, so they will not show up on credit reports.
 Some lenders may check your credit when they set the loan terms.
 Hard credit pulls can harm your credit score, but any individual credit check is generally negligible.
 They otherwise will not show up on your credit report even after accepting the loan.

-However, unlike traditional payday loans, Possible Finance reports to credit bureaus with the intent of building up your credit.
+Unlike traditional payday loans, Possible Finance does reports to credit bureaus to help you build up your credit.
 While this does mean that your credit score may potentially dip if you miss payments, Possible’s terms are designed to help you gradually improve your credit, even if you don’t have credit or have poor credit when you start.